-PREREQUISITE: CHM 111 and MTH 112
+PREREQUISITE: Grade of "C" or higher in both CHM 111 and MTH 112

-This is the second courses in a two-semester sequence designed primarily for the sciences and engineering student who is expected to have a strong background in mathematics.
-Topics in this course include chemical kinetics, chemical equilibria, acids and bases, ionic equilibria of weak electrolytes, solubility product principle, chemical thermodynamics, electrochemistry, oxidation-reduction, nuclear chemistry, and introduction to organic chemistry and biochemistry, atmospheric chemistry, and selected topics in descriptive chemistry including the metals, nonmetals, semimetals, coordination compounds, transition compounds, and post-transition compounds.
-Core Area III, ASCI, TSCI.
-(Sp, Su)
+This is the second course in a two-semester sequence designed primarily for the science and engineering student who is expected to have a strong background in mathematics.
+Topics in this course include solutions and colloids, chemical kinetics, chemical equilibria, acids and bases, ionic equilibria of weak electrolytes, chemical thermodynamics, electrochemistry, oxidation-reduction, nuclear chemistry, and selected topics in descriptive chemistry including an introduction to organic chemistry and biochemistry, atmospheric chemistry, coordination compounds, transition compounds, post-transition compounds, metals, nonmetals, and semi-metals, Laboratory is required.
+Core Area III, ASCI.
+(Sp.
+Su)